Common uses for a personal loan

-- Higher interest rates — Although Avant considers people with imperfect credit histories, interest rates on Avant loans can be high compared to other lenders.
+- Higher interest rates — Although Avant considers people with imperfect credit histories, interest rates on Avant loans can be high.

 - Fees that can add up — Avant charges fees for late payments and insufficient funds as well as an administration fee of up to 4.75% on its loans.

-Read our Avant personal loan review to learn more.
+Read reviews of Avant personal loans to learn more.

 What you should know about debt consolidation loans

 A debt consolidation loan can provide debt relief by simplifying your finances and combining multiple high-interest debts into a single payment each month — ideally with a lower interest rate.
 The funds from the new loan are used to pay off your existing debts, and then you repay the loan according to its terms.